-It follows the DfE guidance for Relationships Education, RSE (relationships and sex education) and Health Education as of February 2019.
+It follows the DfE guidance for Relationships Education, RSE (relationships and sex education) and Health Education as of June 2019 and January 2020.
 Evidence has shown that PSHE has a profound impact on academic and non-academic outcomes for students, particularly the most vulnerable and disadvantaged.
 PSHE education provides the foundations for an increasingly varied range of graduate career paths.
 Students are prepared to undertake undergraduate and master’s degrees in psychotherapy and counselling, medicine, youth work, criminology, social work and social policy, education studies, sociology and healthcare professions (arts therapy, midwifery, nursing, occupational therapy) – this list is not exhaustive.